riceburgerlabs/miscUtilities/gameNetworking/README.md

 Module that allows **Google Play Game Services** or **Game Center** to be accesses through the same piece of code.

 ## Installing
-Download the file and require it in main.lua.
+Download the file.
 In main.lua require the module and pass over the data file containing achievement and leaderboard data.
 ```lua
 local gameNetwork = require ("scripts.helper.gameNetworking")
 gameNetwork.loadData("scripts.helper.gameNetworkingData")